numtide/nix-auth/README.md

 - **GitLab self-hosted**: You'll need to create an OAuth application and provide the client ID via `--client-id`
 - **Gitea/Forgejo**: Uses Personal Access Token flow instead of OAuth device flow (these platforms don't support device flow yet)

 The tool will guide you through this process if the client ID is not provided.
-You can also set the `GITHUB_CLIENT_ID` or `GITLAB_CLIENT_ID` environment variables as an alternative to the `--client-id` flag.

 ### Check Status